-Reinsurance recoverables valued at \le 7.5 m existin relation to mortality and morbidity benefits on some products.
-Different valuation methodology between IFRS and Solvency II is the key driver of a minor difference of \le 0.047m, too small to reflect in Table 16.
+Reinsurance recoverables valued at €8.1m exist in relation to mortality and morbidity benefits on some products.
+Different valuation methodology between IFRS and Solvency II is the key driver of a minor difference of €0.1m.

 D.1.8.
 Insurance and intermediaries receivables